open-mmlab/mmagic/configs/controlnet_animation/README.md

 <!-- [ABSTRACT] -->

-It is difficult to avoid video frame flickering when using stable diffusion to generate video frame by frame.
+It is difficult to keep consistency and avoid video frame flickering when using stable diffusion to generate video frame by frame.
-Here we reproduce a method that effectively avoids video flickering, that is, using controlnet and multi-frame rendering.
+Here we reproduce two methods that effectively avoid video flickering:

-[ControlNet](https://github.com/lllyasviel/ControlNet) is a neural network structure to control diffusion models by adding extra conditions.
+1. Controlnet with multi-frame rendering.[ControlNet](https://github.com/lllyasviel/ControlNet) is a neural network structure to control diffusion models by adding extra conditions.
    [Multi-frame rendering](https://xanthius.itch.io/multi-frame-rendering-for-stablediffusion) is a community method to reduce flickering.
    We use controlnet with hed condition and stable diffusion img2img for multi-frame rendering.

+2. Controlnet with attention injection.
+Attention injection is widely used to generate the current frame from a reference image.
+There is an implementation in [sd-webui-controlnet](https://github.com/Mikubill/sd-webui-controlnet#reference-only-control) and we use some of their code to create the animation in this repo.

 ## Demos